ArdenVent/esp-idf/docs/en/api-guides/build-system.rst

 - PROJECT_NAME - name of the project; defaults to CMAKE_PROJECT_NAME
 - PROJECT_VER - version/revision of the project; defaults to "1"
 - SDKCONFIG - output path of generated sdkconfig file; defaults to PROJECT_DIR/sdkconfig or CMAKE_SOURCE_DIR/sdkconfig depending if PROJECT_DIR is set
-- SDKCONFIG_DEFAULTS - list of files containing default config to use in the build (list must contain full paths); defaults to empty.
-For each value *filename* in the list, the config from file *filename.target*, if it exists, is also loaded.
+- SDKCONFIG_DEFAULTS - defaults file to use for the build; defaults to empty
 - BUILD_DIR - directory to place ESP-IDF build-related artifacts, such as generated binaries, text files, components; defaults to CMAKE_BINARY_DIR
 - COMPONENTS - select components to process among the components known by the build system (added via `idf_build_component`).
 This argument is used to trim the build.
   Other components are automatically added if they are required in the dependency chain, i.e.